|Nutritional Guidelines (per serving)|

 Cook pork tenderloin at 350 F rather than at a higher temperature, as it is so lean that it can dry out if cooked at a higher heat.
-Take the meat out when it reaches an internal temperature between 150 degrees and 160 degrees.
-Allow the meat to rest for at least 5 minutes, during which time the temperature will rise about another 5 degrees.
+Take the meat out when it reaches an internal temperature between 150 F and 160 F. Allow the meat to rest for at least 5 minutes, during which time the temperature will rise about another 5 degrees.

 If the meat is taken out of the oven when the temperature is:

 - 145 F it will be about 150 F when you serve it, and the slices will be somewhat pink and moist;